 Preliminary Workshop Outline

-- Saturday, March 3, introductions, orientation, workshop session, writing exercises, yoga.
-Breakfast.
-Lunch and Dinner OYO.
+- Saturday, March 4, introductions, orientation, workshop session, writing exercises, yoga.
+B, L. Dinner OYO.

-- Sunday, March 4, workshop session, writing exercises, yoga.
-Breakfast.
-Lunch and Dinner OYO.
+- Sunday, March 5, workshop session, writing exercises, yoga.
+B, L. Dinner OYO.

-- Monday, March 5, workshop session, writing exercises, yoga, Breakfast.
-Lunch and Dinner OYO.
+- Monday, March 6, workshop session, writing exercises, yoga, B, L. Dinner OYO.

-- Thursday, March 8, yoga, reading preparation session.
-Reading and Gala Fiesta Dinner.
-Breakfast and Dinner.
+- Thursday, March 9, yoga, reading preparation session.
+Gala Fiesta with Reading.
+B, D.

-On selected afternoons Norma Schafer can lead you on optional walking visits to artist and artisan studios, city markets, craft galleries, museums and churches.
-You may also want to hire a guide to go to Monte Alban or nearby crafts villages.
+On selected afternoons Norma Schafer will lead you on optional walking visits to artist and artisan studios, city markets, craft galleries, museums and churches.
 There is plenty to explore here for writing inspiration.

 Each Workshop Day includes breakfast, writing sessions, yoga, plus scheduled individual coaching sessions with Professor Robin Greene.
-Each day you will have choices for how you will spend your time — in retreat to write, to meander historic cobblestone streets and city markets, gather at outdoor cafes to discuss subject possibilities or work in process, or to schedule an optional massage.
-Each evening is free to stroll the Andador, savor Oaxaca’s outstanding cuisine, sample artisanal mezcal or retreat to your room for quiet writing time.
+Some days also include lunch.
+Each day you will have choices for how you will spend your time — in retreat to write, to meander historic cobblestone streets and city markets, gather at an outdoor cafe to discuss subject possibilities or work in process.
+Each evening is free to stroll the Andador, savor Oaxaca’s outstanding cuisine, sample artisanal mezcal or retreat to your room for quiet time.

 Special Pop-Up Events!

-During the week, we can invite noted artisans to come to the B&B for special showings of their work.
+During the week, we will invite noted artisans and crafts people to come to the B&B for special showings of their work.
 This might include textiles, alebrijes (carved and painted wood figures), clothing, pottery and other regional crafts.

-The workshop does NOT include airfare, taxes, tips, travel insurance, liquor or alcoholic beverages, lunches and dinners (except the final celebratory fiesta) and local transportation to and from the airport to our B&B. We will give you detailed instructions for how to get from the Oaxaca airport to our hotel after you register.
+The workshop does NOT include airfare, taxes, tips, travel insurance, liquor or alcoholic beverages, some meals, and local transportation to and from the airport to our B&B. We will give you detailed instructions for how to get from the Oaxaca airport to our hotel after you register.
 We reserve the right to substitute instructors and alter the program as needed.

-Reservations and Cancellations.
-Send us an email to register.
-A 50% deposit is required to guarantee your spot.
-The last payment for the balance due shall be paid by January 10, 2018.
+Reservations and Cancellations A 50% deposit is required to guarantee your spot.
+The last payment for the balance due (including any add-ons) shall be paid by January 10, 2016.
 We accept payment with PayPal only.
 We will send you an itemized invoice when you tell us you are ready to register.
 After January 10, refunds are not possible.
 You may send a substitute in your place.
 If you cancel before January 10, we will refund 50% of your deposit.

 Required–Travel Health/Accident Insurance: We require that you carry international accident/health/emergency evacuation insurance.
 Proof of insurance must be sent at least two weeks before departure.
-We also ask that you complete a witnessed waiver of responsibility, holding harmless Norma Schafer and Oaxaca Cultural Navigator LLC.
-We will send this to you several weeks before the workshop start.
+If you do not wish to do this, we ask you email a PDF of a witnessed waiver of responsibility, holding harmless Norma Schafer and Oaxaca Cultural Navigator LLC.
 Unforeseen circumstances happen!